Paul Preston: Biography

-Preston was born in 1946 in Liverpool.
+Preston was born in 1946 in Liverpool and brought up in a working-class neighbourhood by his grandparents (due to his mother's tuberculosis).
+He was a Catholic early in his life.
 Preston said in an interview that he has sympathy for the Second Spanish Republic: "I came from a fairly left-wing family.
 You could not really be from working-class Liverpool and not be left-wing.
 Emotionally, in my feeling for the Republic I think there is an element of indignation about the Republic's defeat, solidarity with the losing side.
 Maybe that's why I support Everton, although Everton wasn't the losing side in my day."

-Preston studied for his undergraduate degree at Oriel College, Oxford.
-He then gained an MA in European Studies at the University of Reading.
-He moved back to Oriel College to gain his DPhil.
+Preston studied for his undergraduate degree in history at Oriel College, Oxford from 1964, while teaching part-time at a primary and secondary school in Huyton.
+He then gained an MA in European Studies at the University of Reading, where he took a course on the Spanish Civil War with Hugh Thomas.
+He travelled to Francoist Spain in 1969 (visiting Arroyo de la Miel) and 1973, and later credited his experience of the dictatorship with shaping his political views.
+He moved back to Oriel College to gain his DPhil with a thesis on The Socialists, the legalistic right and the break-down of parliamentary government in Spain, 1931–1936 (initially supervised by Raymond Carr, then by Christopher Seton-Watson) in 1977.
+He lectured at the University of Reading as Hugh Thomas's replacement between 1973 and 1975, and was Thomas's research assistant for the 1977 third revised edition of The Spanish Civil War.

-From 1991 to 2020 Preston taught at the London School of Economics, where he was Príncipe de Asturias Professor of Contemporary Spanish Studies and the founding director of the Cañada Blanch Centre for Contemporary Spanish Studies.
+Preston joined Queen Mary University of London as a lecturer in 1975.
+From 1991 to 2020 he taught at the London School of Economics, where he was Príncipe de Asturias Professor of Contemporary Spanish Studies and the founding director of the Cañada Blanch Centre for Contemporary Spanish Studies from 1994 to 2020.

 He is a frequent visitor to Spain, where his work appears in Spanish and Catalan.
 He speaks both languages.

+He has been a member of the Royal Historical Society since 1982, of the British Academy since 1994, and of the University of California, Berkeley's Institute of International Studies since 1996.
+He acted as the founding chair of the International Brigade Memorial Trust in 2000.

 He has a wife, Gabriella, to whom he dedicated The Spanish Holocaust: Inquisition and Extermination in Twentieth-Century Spain.